 INVESTMENT OBJECTIVE.
 The trust seeks to provide investors with the possibility of capital appreciation and current dividend income.
-There is no guarantee that the investment objectives of the trust will be achieved.
+There is no guarantee that the investment objective of the trust will be achieved.

 PRINCIPAL INVESTMENT STRATEGY.
-The trust seeks to achieve its objective through investment in equity securities of companies and common stock of closed-end investment companies, known as closed-end funds.
-The sponsor selects the equity securities of companies and common stock of closed-end funds that it believes are well positioned to provide for total return potential over the term of the trust within a well-diversified, dividend-paying portfolio.
+The trust seeks to achieve its objective through investment in the common stock of closed-end investment companies, known as closed-end funds.
+The sponsor selects the closed-end funds that it believes are well positioned to provide for total return potential over the term of the trust within a well-diversified, dividend paying portfolio.
 To select the portfolio of the trust, the sponsor followed a disciplined process which includes both quantitative screening and qualitative analysis.